m0xpd/FLIP/README.md

 FLIP has two controls: the main 'probability' control and a control for the CV attenuverter.
 Advancing the probability control clockwise increases the probability that output A will be activated.
 When a positive CV is input, advancing the attenuverter control clockwise also increases the probability that output A will be activated (the opposite sense applies when a negative CV is input).

+# Demo Video

+A short video, introducing FLIP and demonstrating its functions, is available [here](https://youtu.be/AdmhHrzYtKI)

 # License

 Material in this repository, including the circuit design and Eurorack implementation of FLIP, is published under a Creative Commons CC BY-SA 4.0 [License](https://github.com/m0xpd/Flip/blob/main/LICENSE.txt)